NNetNav: Unsupervised Learning of Browser Agents Through Environment Interaction in the Wild: Our Approach

 \section{Our Approach}

-\ours (Fig~\ref{fig:overview}) is an \emph{interaction-first} method for constructing demonstrations: An exploration policy interacts with a browser in a structured manner to sample long trajectories which are retroactively labeled into instructions (\S\ref{sec:exploration}).
-We then post-process each trajectory to add post-hoc reasoning steps corresponding to the generated instructions, and then use this data for supervised fine-tuning (\S\ref{sec:postreasoning}).
-We provide detailed pseudo-code for the exploration and relabeling steps in \ours in Algorithm~\ref{alg:netnav_routines}.
+Instead of starting with a sampled instruction, we start by sampling an \emph{interaction} first, and then retroactively labeling it into an instruction that is feasible by definition. \ours (Fig~\ref{fig:overview}) is an \emph{interaction-first} method for constructing demonstrations: An exploration policy interacts with a browser in a structured manner to sample long trajectories which are retroactively labeled into instructions (\S\ref{sec:exploration}).
+We then post-process each trajectory to add post-hoc actions corresponding to the generated instructions.